cbonoz/codehealth/docs/readme.md

 ##### Implementation details:
-Sublime Plugin requires:
-1. Editing the sublime color theme file (color themes for highlights are drawn from the user settings - defaults are used if this is not customly set).
+Sublime Plugin requires editing the sublime color theme file (color themes for highlights are drawn from the user settings - defaults are used if this is not customly set).
   * Will need to create/edit new color themes (red/orange/green) for health ratings for comments.
-2. Adding sublime plugin files to packages folder.
+    Adding sublime plugin files to packages folder.
 Tools -> Developer -> Plugins will show you where the plugins folder is.
 If you add a .py sublime-style plugin file to this, it will automatically be loaded and begin executing.

 Refer to https://www.sublimetext.com/docs/3/api_reference.html